pic

 y

-While functions are capable of mutating values, they can't reassign variables outside their scope.
-Any attempt to redefine a variable within a function will be interpreted as the creation of a new local variable. [note] Strictly speaking, it's possible to reassign a variable by using the global keyword.
+While functions are capable of mutating values, they can't reassign variables defined outside their scope.
+Any attempt to redefine such variable will be interpreted as the creation of a new local variable. [note] Strictly speaking, it's possible to reassign a variable by using the global keyword.
 However, its use is typically discouraged, explaining why we won't cover it.

 x = 2